openforis/sepal-doc/docs/source/cli/gwb.rst

 .. danger::

-    Please enter your own settings by amending the module-specific parameters after the :code:`*******` in the respective input/<module>-parameters.txt file.
-Don't change anything else in the parameter file or the module execution will crash.
-If in doubt, consult the respective backup/<module>-parameters.txt file.
+    Please enter your own settings by amending the module-specific parameters within the section marked with :code:`*******` in the respective input/<module>-parameters.txt file.
+Don't change anything else in the parameter file, don't delete or add lines or the module execution will crash.
+If in doubt, consult the respective input/backup/<module>-parameters.txt file.

 GWB_ACC
 ^^^^^^^

 This module will conduct the **Accounting** analysis.
-Accounting will label and calculate the area of all foreground objects (coded with 2 byte).
+Accounting will label and calculate the area of all foreground objects.
 The result are spatially explicit maps and tabular summary statistics.
 Details on the methodology and input/output options can be found in the `Accounting <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Objects-Accounting.pdf>`_ product sheet.

 Requirements
 """"""""""""